-According to a 2012 study, apricot oil’s fatty acid makeup makes the oil ideal for dry skin.
-If you have both wrinkles and dry skin, then this carrier oil may provide some extra benefits.
+A 2019 report found that apricot oil’s fatty acid makeup makes it absorb well and ideal for dry skin.
+If you have both wrinkles and dry skin, this carrier oil may provide some extra benefits.

 For anti-aging purposes, almond oil may also improve:

 - skin tone

 Often noted for their heart-healthy fats, avocados also offer more in the way of alternative medicine and skin care.
 Avocado oil is a natural antioxidant.
 The oil also seems to have anti-inflammatory effects.

 When looking for avocado oil, look for oil made from the seeds.
 They’re said to have the most collagen-boosting effects.